 - Municipal Fees – Various fees assessed by the towns.
 Example: Stormwater assessment

-- Vehicle Fee – Charged annually for licensed motor vehicles located within a municipality.
+- Vehicle Fee – Charged annually for motor vehicles located within a municipality.

 How to Calculate Taxes

 Tax rates are calculated against each $100 in value.